theckman/cronner/README.md

 # cronner
 [![TravisCI Build Status](https://img.shields.io/travis/theckman/cronner/master.svg?style=flat)](https://travis-ci.org/theckman/cronner)

-`cronner` is a command line utility to that wraps periodic (cron) jobs for statistics gathering and success monitoring.
-The amount of time the command took to ran, as well as the return code, are emitted as vanilla statsd metrics to port 8125.
-It also implements file-level locking for very simple, and dumb, job semaphore.
+`cronner` is a command line utility that wraps periodic (cron) jobs for statistics gathering and success monitoring.
+The amount of time the command took to run, as well as the return code, are emitted as vanilla statsd metrics to port 8125.
+It also implements file-level locking for a very simple and dumb job semaphore.

-The utility also supports emitting [DogStatsD Events](http://docs.datadoghq.com/guides/dogstatsd/#events) under the following occasions:
+The utility also supports emitting [DogStatsD Events](http://docs.datadoghq.com/guides/dogstatsd/#events) on:

 * job start and job finish
 * job finish if the job failed
 * if the job is taking too long to finish running

-If your statsd agent isn't DogStatsD-compliant, I'm not sure what the behavior will be if you an emit an event to it.
+If your statsd agent isn't DogStatsD-compliant, I'm not sure what the behavior will be if you emit an event to it.

 For the finish DogStatsD event, the return code and output of the command are provided in the event body.
 If the output is too long, it is truncated.
 This output can optionally be saved to disk only if the job fails for later inspection.